AndreiCaraman/Visual-Spectral-Probing/README.md

-# Spectral Probing
+# Visual Spectral Probing

-This archive contains implementations of the methods from "**Visual Spectral Probing**".
+This archive contains implementations of the methods from the masters's thesis "**Visual Spectral Probing**".

 It enables probing for the Vision Transformer using unfiltered, manually filtered and automatically filtered representations using the following filter definitions: